-Step 1: U-bolts are pre-installed on the rear of the tug frame.
-Leave the nuts loose for now to allow clearance for the handle to slide in.
-Install the tug handle by pushing it through the "U" bolts on the tug frame.
-Take care to make sure the wires at the end of the handle pass through the "U" bolt.
-The handle should pass the second U bolt approximately 1.5".
+Step 3: Install the "U" bolt on the rear of the tug frame and leave the nuts loose for now.
+Remove the protective covering from the caster wheel at the bottom of the tug handle.
+Install the tug handle by pushing it through the two (2) "U" bolts under the tug frame until the caster plate meets the frame.
+Tighten the four (4) "U" bolt nuts securely under the tug frame.
+Take care to make sure the wires at the end of the tug handle pass through the "U" bolts as well.